spotify/dh-virtualenv/doc/tutorial.rst

 You don't need to create this file by hand, a handy tool called ``dch`` exists for entering new changelog entries.

-Now, last bit is left, which is the ``debian/rules`` file.
-This file is basically a Makefile that Debian uses to build the package.
-Content for that is fairly straightforward:
+Now, the last bit left is adding the ``debian/rules`` file.
+This file is usually an executable *Makefile* that Debian uses to build the package.
+The content for that is fairly simple:

 .. code-block:: make